A calibrated sensitivity analysis for matched observational studies with application to the effect of second-hand smoke exposure on blood lead levels in U.S. children: Application: Second-Hand Smoking and Blood Lead Levels in Children

 \subsection{Calibration to observed covariates}

 Figure \ref{fig: calibrate plot zoom} displays our calibration plot when $p = 0.5$.
 The marker represents one $(\lambda, \delta)$ pair on the boundary and for this specific sensitivity parameter pair $(\lambda, \delta) = (1, 1.99)$, we estimate the coefficients of observed covariates (after standardized to mean $0$ and SD $0.5$ if necessary), which are shown on the same plot as dots with labels.
-A subject matter expert can make sense of Figure \ref{fig: calibrate plot zoom} as follows: in order for the binary unmeasured confounder $U$ to explain away the treatment effect, it may be associated with $(\lambda, \delta) = (1, 1.99)$.
-A $(\lambda, \delta)$ pair as large as $(1, 1.99)$ says that flipping the unmeasured confounder from $0$ to $1$, i.e., attending the public school instead of the private school, corresponds to a one-unit increase in the propensity score (in logit scale) and almost a 2 $\mu$g/dL increase in the blood lead level, holding everything else fixed.
+A subject matter expert can make sense of Figure \ref{fig: calibrate plot zoom} as follows: in order for the binary unmeasured confounder $U$ to explain away the treatment effect, it may be associated with sensitivity parameters $(\lambda, \delta) = (1, 1.99)$.
+A $(\lambda, \delta)$ pair as large as $(1, 1.99)$ says that flipping the unmeasured confounder from $0$ to $1$ corresponds to a one-unit increase in the propensity score (in logit scale) and almost a 2 $\mu$g/dL increase in the blood lead level, holding everything else fixed.
 To draw a comparison, we see a 2-SD increase in the poverty-to-income ratio roughly corresponds to a 1.2-unit increase in the propensity score and a 1 $\mu$g/dL increase in the blood lead level, while holding everything else fixed.
-We implement an interactive calibration plot in our R package \emph{sensitivityCalibration} and Figure \ref{fig: calibrate plot label} consists of $4$ snapshots of this animated plot with different $(\lambda, \delta)$ pairs on the boundary.
+We implement an interactive calibration plot in our R package \textsf{sensitivityCalibration} and Supplementary Materials C.3 contains $4$ snapshots of this animated plot with different $(\lambda, \delta)$ pairs on the boundary.
 The estimated coefficients of the observed covariates are relatively insensitive to the change in $(\lambda, \delta)$.